targoo/serverless-typescript-boilerplate/README.md

 - Formatting with Prettier to enforce a consistent code style.
 - ESLint and Prettier are both run on git commit thanks to `husky` and `lint-staged`.

-## Tools
+## Services

-Currently, the boilterplate is built and tested on AWS using the following services.
+Currently, the boilerplate is built and tested on AWS using the following services.

 - AWS Lambda
 - Amazon DynamoDB